-The Office of Vital Records is currently mailing death certificates, based on applications received on:
+As of April 14, the Office of Vital Records is currently mailing death certificates based on applications received on:

 How do I get a death certificate?